NekoVika/AnimetariaDiscordBot/README.md

 AnimetariaDiscordBot

 HOWTO:
-1. Install all requiriments by typing
+1. Install all requirements by typing

     ``npm install``